-Christmas is a joyous time of food, family, and peace to all men.
-Of course if you’ve ever been shopping down Oxford street on December the 24th then you’ll know that the end of the world has come and not even the children can be saved.
-One way to avoid this carnage is to do all of your shopping online.
-But as so many people head to the web in search of bargains, the amount of scams, tricks, and general dangers lie in wait for the unwary shopper.
-Fear not, we're here to explain how to stay safe shopping online this Christmas.
-Also see our: Best Christmas tech gifts 2015 UK.
+As people head to the web in search of bargains, a number of scams, tricks, and general dangers lie in wait for the unwary shopper.
+Fear not, we're here to explain how to stay safe when shopping online.
+Also see our: Best Christmas tech gifts 2016.

 Stay safe shopping online: Bargains that bite

 We all love to save money, but criminals know this all too well and use our frugality as a classic scam to part us from our cash.
-No doubt the next few weeks will see your inbox overflowing from companies offering deals and discounts for a variety of products.
-Many of these will be genuine, but this is the prime time of year for fake emails to appear with amazing short-term offers that you need to respond to immediately before they get snapped up.
-The general rule of thumb online, as in life, is that if something seems too good to be true, the chances are that’s probably the case.
+No doubt your inbox is overflowing with emails from companies offering deals and discounts for a variety of products.
+Many of these will be genuine, but the general rule of thumb online, as in life, is that if something seems too good to be true, the chances are that’s probably the case.

 These sort of fake missives are called ‘Phishing’ emails, and are a well used ploy by cybercriminals to trick you into revealing your bank details.
 In short, if you receive any email - no matter how convincing the icons and layout might seem - that requires you to enter your account details, don’t click through to do so.
 If it’s a reputable site, simply navigate there manually yourself from your browser and the deal should be available.
 Advanced hackers sometimes set up sites that look exactly the same as the one you’re expecting (at least for a page or two anyway) and it can be an easy mistake to log in, then get a nasty surprise when your bank account is subsequently emptied.